RektifyAI/protocol/README.md

 # Sena Protocol
-A DeFi advisory &amp; staking protocol
+A prolific DeFi advisory &amp; staking protocol

 This repository contains Sena's open source smart contracts, data analysis, data visulizations, and risk metrics.
 The value proposition for Sena is to be a DeFi advisory with limited liability in the case of exploits or hacks.
 The main sectors of DeFi that have been explored are the following:
 - Lending